frePPLe/frepple/doc/model-reference/item-distributions.rst

                                   | The default is 0, i.e. no multiple to be considered.
 size_maximum    positive double   | Maximum size for shipments.
                                   | The default is infinite, i.e. no maximum to be considered.
+batchwindow     duration          | Allows to group proposed distribution orders within this window
+                                    together into a single one.
+                                  | The default is 7 days, i.e. the algorithm will not propose
-effective_start dateTime          Date when the record becomes valid. effective_end   dateTime          Date when the record becomes valid. priority        integer           | Priority of this shipment among all other methods to
+                                    to transfer the same item twice during the same week. effective_start dateTime          Date when the record becomes valid. effective_end   dateTime          Date when the record becomes valid. priority        integer           | Priority of this shipment among all other methods to